cypress-io/cypress-docker-images/factory/README.md

 # cypress/factory

-cypress/factory is a docker container that can be used with `args` to generate a docker container with specific versions of:
+`cypress/factory` is a docker image that can be used with docker [`args`](https://docs.docker.com/engine/reference/builder/#arg) to generate a docker container with specific versions of:

 * node
 * yarn